Kenneth-Gollaher/CS-305-8-1-Journal/README.md

 # Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

+For this particular assignment, I would like to showcase the implementation of increased security protocols and the research and testing completed to detect and reduce any vulnerabilities within the software.
+Security is a top priority and this assignment represents the hard work implemented to ensure the security requirements are met and my ability to stay current on security measures.